Theomat/ProgSynth/README.md

 --------------------------------------------------------------------------------

-ProgSynth is a high-level framework that enbales to leverage program synthesis for other domains such as reinforcement learning, system design...
+ProgSynth is a high-level framework that enbales to leverage program synthesis for other domains such as reinforcement learning or system design.

 <!-- toc -->